List of Ben 10 characters: Max Tennyson

 Max Tennyson is Ben and Gwen's paternal grandfather.
 He is 60 years old in the original series, 65 in Alien Force and the reboot, 66 in Ultimate Alien and Omniverse, 80 in Ben 10,000 and 92 in Ken 10.
-Despite his age, he is shown to be a capable fighter, and after Ben finds the Omnitrix, supports him any way he can.
+Despite his age, he is shown to be an experienced capable fighter, and after Ben finds the Omnitrix, supports him any way he can.
 Max was once a candidate for the Apollo 11 mission and one of the leaders, or "Magisters", of the Plumber organization, but Ben and Gwen did not know of this at first, believing him to have been a literal plumber.

 Kevin Levin

-Kevin Levin (voiced by Michael Reisz in the original series episode "Kevin 11", Charlie Schlatter in later episodes of the original series, and Greg Cipes in subsequent series; portrayed by Nathan Keyes in Alien Swarm) is a mutant human who can absorb matter, energy, and DNA and initially appears in the original series as an 11-year-old boy and one of Ben's enemies.
-However, he later reforms and becomes Ben's best friend and Gwen's love interest.
+Kevin Levin (voiced by Michael Reisz in the original series episode "Kevin 11", Charlie Schlatter in later episodes of the original series, and Greg Cipes in subsequent series; portrayed by Nathan Keyes in Alien Swarm) is initially depicted as an Osmosian with the ability to absorb matter, energy, and DNA and initially appears in the original series as an 11-year-old boy and one of Ben's enemies.
+Believing his stepfather Harvey Hackett convinced his mother to abandon him after he accidentally destroyed his family's house when his powers first manifested, Kevin ran away and ended up living in the subway of New York City, where he met Ben and used him to siphon the Omnitrix's energies to get back at those who demonized him.
+However, Kevin was also infused with the DNA of the aliens Ben had access to at the time and became a chimeric hybrid of the alien forms, which rendered him psychotic and unstable.
+Kevin managed to return to his original form after being trapped in the Null Void.
+In Omniverse, it is revealed that Kevin is actually a human and derived his powers from a genetic mutation.

-In the reboot series, He lacks powers and instead wields the Antitrix, a duplicate of the Omnitrix that Vilgax helped him build.
-The Antitrix aliens are corrupted versions of the Omnitrix aliens who are spliced with DNA of other unidentified species.
+In the reboot, Kevin is a human who wields the Antitrix, a version of the Omnitrix that allows him to transform into modified versions of Ben's aliens.

 Rook Blonko

 Rook Blonko (voiced by Bumper Robinson) is a Revonnahgander Plumber who Max assigns to work with Ben after Gwen and Kevin leave Bellwood for college.
-Rook is a top Plumber Academy graduate and skilled fighter who wields the Proto-tool, a shapeshifting weapon that can transform into various tools.
+He is a top Plumber Academy graduate and skilled fighter who wields the Proto-tool, a shapeshifting weapon that can transform into various tools.

-Kai Green

-Kai Green (voiced by Bettina Bush) is a Native American and one of Ben's love interest.
-In a potential future depicted in Omniverse, Ben and Kai are married and have a son named Kenny.

-Secondary characters

-Plumbers

-The Plumbers are an intergalactic police force.
-While some work on Earth, most work in different parts of the universe.